KNyathi/DataParser/README.md

    npm start
    ```
 6) Axios is used to connect frontend to backend
+- URL: This is the URL of the *hh.ru* page we want to scrape.
+It searches for Python jobs in Moscow.
+- BeautifulSoup: It parses the HTML response from the URL.
+- Vacancy Model: The script creates or updates Vacancy objects in our Django database based on the scraped data.
+It checks if a Vacancy with the same title and company exists and updates its fields if it does, or creates a new one if it doesn't.
+- Applicant Model: The script creates or retrieves an Applicant object based on hardcoded applicant data (applicant_data).
+- Linking: It links each applicant to the corresponding vacancy they apply for using vacancy_obj.applicants.add(applicant_obj).

-7) Further instructions are available on each directory for both Frontend and Backend.
+9) Further instructions are available on each directory for both Frontend and Backend.